slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'We are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further.' -- Richard Dawkins*

+> *'There are causes worth dying for, but none worth killing for.' -- Albert Camus*